mhaugrud/msumcspy/_sources/Strings/Length.rst

     lastch = fruit[sz-1]
     print(lastch)

-..
-Alternatively, we can use **negative indices**, which count backward from the
-.. end of the string.
-The expression ``fruit[-1]`` yields the last letter,
-.. ``fruit[-2]`` yields the second to last, and so on.
-Try it!

 Typically, a Python programmer will access the last character by combining the two lines of code from above.

 .. sourcecode:: python

     lastch = fruit[len(fruit)-1]

+.. admonition:: Modify the program ...

+   - Comment out line 2.

+   - Edit line 3 as shown above.

 **Check your understanding**